bibach/vimium/README.markdown

     t          create tab
     d          close current tab
-    u          restore closed tab (i.e. unwind the 'd' command)
+    u          restore closed tab (i.e. unwind the 'd' command) gh         move current tab to first (or n-th) position to the left gl         move current tab to first (or n-th) position to the right gp         move current tab to last (or n-th) position in window gP         move current tab to marked position (may be in another window) gm         mark position of current (or n-th) tab in this window gM         discard marked tab position (next gP will tear tab into new window)

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
 ESC (or
 <c-[>) will clear any partial commands in the queue.